Facts about interesting things

 • Human Body & Behavior

-• People weigh slightly less if they stand at the equator than if they stand at the North or South poles[23]
+• You weigh slightly less at the equator than at the North or South Pole

-• At an average of 15 breaths per minute, we take about 400 million breaths during a lifetime.
-This is equivalent to about 53 million gallons of air.[23]
+• At an average of 15 breaths per minute, a human takes roughly 400 million breaths over a lifetime

-• People who read books live longer on average than those who don’t read at all.[23]
+• People who read books regularly tend to live longer on average than those who don’t read at all

 • Science & Space

-An average white, puffy cloud can weigh over one million tons, even though it looks light and airy.[14]
+On average white, puffy cloud can weigh over one million tons

 • The sun in space